Automation Tab

 Conditionally running steps in an action

-Sometimes an action will need to skip certain steps or only continue if a condition is met; see Fig.1 for an example with the clipboard text.
+Sometimes an action will need to skip certain steps or only continue if a condition is met.
 The conditional steps are as follows:

 • Action: Continue if - Continues the action only if the specified item or variable meets the specified value.